louieh/dict-tiny/README.md

 translatedText: 书
 ```

-You can add `--target-language` to specify what language you want to translate into：
+Adding `--target-language` to specify what language you want to translate into：

 ```shell
 $ dict-tiny -g book --target-language japanese